Tmbao/globird-powerwall-price-updater/README.md

-# TSLA Powerwall Price Updater
+# Globird Powerwall Price Updater

-This project aims to update the Tesla Powerwall's price settings based on electricity prices.
+This project aims to update the Tesla Powerwall's price settings to take advantage of Critical Events.
+Globird Energy does not yet support Tesla Powerwall so this project is a workaround.

 ## Setup Instructions